vrn11/resilience/readme.md

 - **Thread-Safe Updates**: Supports safe updates to thresholds and metrics in both synchronous and asynchronous contexts.

 ### Extensibility
-- Add custom circuit breakers or load shedders by implementing the provided interfaces:
+- Add custom circuit breakers, load shedders or caching strategies by implementing the provided interfaces:
   - **ICircuitBreaker**
   - **ILoadShedder**
+  - **IResilienceDistributedCache**

 ---